williamrygao/williamrygao.github.io/truth.md

 so as to form a sphere the size of a pea."
-The only dubious step in the proof was its implicit use of the axiom of choice, which the great Zermelo had introduced just a decade prior to (dubiously) prove its equivalence to assertion that every set can be (well-)ordered.
+The only dubious step in the proof was its implicit use of the axiom of choice, which the great Zermelo had introduced just a decade prior to (dubiously) prove its equivalence to assertion that every set can be well-ordered.
 In many ways, the axiom of choice was math's quantum uncertainty principle or constancy of the speed of light.
-Intuition about what *should* be true caused many to reject choice.
-Until the great Gödel (God of mathematical logic) proved that choice was consistent with the Zermelo-Fraenkel axioms, and mathematicians, hungry for power over reality, allowed mathematical proof to override truth, the very mystery it was conceived to mimic.
+Intuition about what *should* be true caused many to reject choice, until the great Gödel (God of mathematical logic) proved that choice was consistent with the Zermelo-Fraenkel axioms, and mathematicians, hungry for power over reality, allowed mathematical proof to override truth, the very mystery it was conceived to mimic.